ral-review-0729/ral-review-0729-doc/docs/source/hardware_assembly.rst

 .. image:: images/9281754239712_.pic.jpg
    :alt: Gripper installation

-🎉 You have now completed the entire AhaRobot installation.
+🎉 You have now completed the entire installation.